-Do you accept this challenge?
+Are you interested in this challenge?
 To work on your self-development while discovering the beauty of the Czech Republic in a very unique way?
 Then do not wait another day and take one step closer to a perfect and eventfull summer experience.
-Are you not able to make it for the training, 3.
-June?
-Not a problem, let us know and we will figure it out with you individually.

 What does it mean to lead a workcamp?

 Workcamp is one to a maximum of three-week long voluntary project where a group of volunteers from all over the world work and spend free time together.
 The group usually works for 6 hours, 5 days a week.
 The work does not require specific skills or previous experience and is unpaid.
 The thing that matters the most is your own motivation.

 Every workcamp needs one or two leaders.
 The same goes for Czech republic.
 More than 30 Czech workcamps require around 60 leaders who are part of the team and also have little more responsibility than a regular volunteer.
 It is important for the leader to communicate with the team, to organize time after working hours and to motivate them.
 Leaders’ role is to make the team happy with their work and host organization satisfied with results of volunteers’ work.